zulip/zulip/docs/contributing/summer-with-zulip.md

 # How to have an amazing summer with Zulip

-The purpose of this doc is to provide advice to GSoC/ZSoC mentors and students on how to make the summer as successful as possible.
+The purpose of this doc is to provide advice to GSoC/ZSoC mentors and contributors on how to make the summer as successful as possible.
 It's mandatory reading, in addition to [Google's materials](https://developers.google.com/open-source/gsoc/resources/manual).

 - Don't focus too much on doing precisely what's in the project proposal or following precisely that schedule.
-The goals are for students to learn and to advance Zulip, not to do in July what we guessed would be the right plan in March with limited information.
+The goals are for contributors to learn and to advance Zulip, not to do in July what we guessed would be the right plan in March with limited information.

-  - We probably will want to create a Dropbox Paper document for each student to keep track of the current version of their project plan, but make sure to keep GitHub up to date with what issues you're working on.
+  - We probably will want to create a Dropbox Paper document for each contributor to keep track of the current version of their project plan, but make sure to keep GitHub up to date with what issues you're working on.